OttoReuter/Microcontroller-RP-2040/Waveshare-LCD-Display-24580/README.md

 The display is initialized and a rounded rectangle is shown in green color.
 If the rectangle is touched, the color changes into blue.
 This allows testing the x- and y- coordinates on the display.

+Example 4:

+This example (in more_examples) uses the touch and motion sensor of our display.
+To do this you need the modified drivers my_cst816.py and my_qmi8658.py.
+Look also at the 'description.txt'.

 Example 3:

 In this example, the gestures (up, down, left, right, long pressed) are shown on the display